Winter Studio performance, Imagine Theatre presents:

 Imagine Theatre cast member's are expected to have one adult (typically a parent, relative, or guardian) participate in Show Committee(s).
 Shows take lots of work, plus show committees are a fun way to meet other families and bond as a community!

 More information about the show and committees will be discussed Jan.
-20th from 6-8pm, at the required parent/guardian meeting.
+12th (see times above), at the required parent/guardian meeting.
 Families will communicate their schedule and skills for committee placement consideration.

 Read about parent/guardian involvement expectations here

 More information about the show and committees will be discussed Jan.
-20th from 6-8pm, at the required parent/guardian meeting.
+12th (see times above), at the required parent/guardian meeting.
 Families will communicate their schedule and skills for committee placement consideration.

 Read about parent/guardian involvement expectations here